jonfroehlich/ArduinoGraphTutorials/README.md

 Serial.println(analogRead(A0));
 ```

-The full program, in fact, is nearly that simple:
+The full program, in fact, is nearly that simple (and again, is drawn from http://arduino.cc/en/Tutorial/Graph):

 ```
 // created 2006